REQUIREMENT OF INFORMATION

 ACCESS, RECTIFICATION AND OPPOSITION

 Data protection laws operating in many countries around the world provide certain rights to data subjects.
-The Spectator provides you the ability to keep your personal information accurate and up-to-date.
+The Spectator provides you with the ability to keep your personal information accurate and up-to-date.
 If at any time you would like The Spectator to rectify, erase or restrict the processing of your personal information, or you would like to obtain confirmation whether or not your personal information is processed by The Spectator, access your personal information, exercise your right to data portability or withdraw your consent to processing, please feel free to contact us.

 The Spectator has implemented accepted standards of technical measures and security policies that protect the personal information in the system which it has under its control from unauthorised access, improper use or disclosure, unauthorised modification and unlawful destruction or accidental loss.